diaconesq/RecurringDates/README.md

 ##Installing

-You can get it on Nuget.
-In the GUI, search for package '`RecurringDates`'.
+You can get it [on Nuget: RecurringDates](https://www.nuget.org/packages/RecurringDates/).

+Or, in Visual Studio, in the package manager GUI, search for package '`RecurringDates`'.

 Or install directly From the Nuget Package Manager console:

 ```